Biomedical engineer

 You need a degree to become a biomedical engineer.
 Relevant subjects include:

 Many employers require at least a 2:1.
-If you'd like to work towards chartered status you should make sure that your degree is accredited by the Institution of Engineering and Technology (IET) or the Institution of Mechanical Engineers (IMechE).
+If you'd like to work towards chartered status it is useful if your degree is accredited by the Institution of Engineering and Technology (IET) or the Institution of Mechanical Engineers (IMechE).

 Having an accredited degree can also help with securing a job or getting onto specific training courses.
 Details of accredited courses are available from Engineering Council - Accredited Course Search.